 Established in 1921, Etz Chaim is celebrating its 97th year of continuous service to Jews in Greater Portland and beyond.

-Etz Chaim Synagogue has been the home of the Maine Jewish Museum since 2010.
-The museum is dedicated to preserving the original turn-of-the-century, European style orthodox synagogue so that future generations can visit and enjoy.
-It also is dedicated to being a center for Maine Jewish history, art and culture with a full calendar of museum events.
+Etz Chaim Synagogue has also been the home of the Maine Jewish Museum since 2010.
+The museum is dedicated to preserving our original turn-of-the-century, European-style building so that future generations can also worship, visit and enjoy.
+It also is dedicated to being a center for Maine Jewish history, art and culture, with a full calendar of museum events.

 Feel free to explore our website.
 Look for info on the history of our synagogue (complete with a wild tale of how and why we came to be!), a full schedule of our various Orthodox, Conservative and Reform services, info on how you can join and, of course, our contact links and a map so you can drop by and see us if you are in Portland!
 We also have a full newsstand of Etz Chaim Bulletins so you can download and explore what we’ve been doing recently.
 There’s lots to see and do.